syedbasitahmad/260756_miniproject/README.md

  1. Count the number of characters in a text file with spaces.
  2. Count the number of characters without spaces
  3. Count all occurances of a specific word in a text file
+ 5. Count total number of words in a text file
+ 6. Append text in file
- 4. Delete files/folder permanently
+ 7. Delete files/folder permanently
- 5. Send files/folder to Recycle Bin
+ 8. Send files/folder to Recycle Bin
- 6. Directly open files from the manager
+ 9. Directly open files from the manager
- 7. Expand folders
+ 10. Expand folders
- 8. Move files/folders to another location
+ 11. Move files/folders to another location
- 9. Copy files/folders to another location
+ 12. Copy files/folders to another location

- ## I have also included three test cases using pytest.
+ ## I have also included five test cases using pytest.